The world game

 At home, a family navigates a crowd of sanctions and house rules.
 The world game is the mirror image: one rulebook, one authority, and only national teams.
 This is who governs softball in every country, and how to find yours.

 Every country's softball runs through one recognized national federation, and that federation is the country's single seat at the World Baseball Softball Confederation.
-WBSC is the only body the International Olympic Committee recognizes for softball and baseball, and it owns every event involving national teams, up to and including the Olympics.
+WBSC is the only body the International Olympic Committee recognizes for softball and baseball: the IOC granted it sole authority over both sports at its 125th Session on 8 September 2013.
+It owns every event involving national teams, up to and including the Olympics.

 WBSC was formed in 2013 from the merger of the International Baseball Federation and the International Softball Federation, and it is headquartered in Pully, Switzerland, beside the Olympic capital of Lausanne.
+WBSC also governs a third and much younger discipline, Baseball5, a five-a-side street game played with nothing but a rubber ball, which it launched in 2017 to carry baseball and softball into places a full diamond cannot go.
+It reaches the Olympic stage for the first time at the 2026 Youth Games in Dakar, while a place at a full Olympics stays an ambition rather than a date; either way it is its own game, run through the same national federations as softball, not a division of it.
 Its authority carries one principle worth holding onto, because it is the reverse of the US travel scene: only national federations are members, and only national teams contest world and Olympic titles.
 A private club is never a member, and can never field a national team.
 Governance runs upward from the player to a national federation, not outward across competing brands.

 WBSC's own members page lists 192 national federations, 185 full and 7 provisional, plus 15 associated members, across 142 countries and territories, and the softball side alone spans roughly 128 countries.
 WBSC quotes slightly different figures in different places, so the count is best read as a moving number in the low 190s rather than a fixed one.
 The unifying fact is the book: they all adopt the WBSC Official Rules of Softball for international play, and that book governs any international game whether or not WBSC runs it.
 Where the US weekend scene is many brands with many house rules, the world layer is the opposite.
 One book, many flags.